A brief history of Kodak Tri-X.

 You’ll find Kodak Tri-X to be reliable, balanced, and beautiful — as long as you let it do its thing.

 Unless otherwise specified, all of the photos below were shot with Minolta TC-1 and developed in Ilford DD-X at box speed by The Lab.
 I scanned them with PrimeFilm XAs using VueScan without any sharpening or contrast adjustments into lossless 16-bit TIFFs at 5,000DPI.

 Price and availability.

-❤ By the way: If you choose to buy your film from eBay or Adorama, please consider using the links above so that this website may get a small percentage of that sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your Kodak Tri-X film purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!